 Landscaping insurance, or lawn care insurance, is a group of policies that protect your business’s assets.
 The most common lawn care business insurance policy is general liability, which pays for nonemployees’ injuries and property damage.
 Landscapers’ general liability insurance starts around $500 per year.
 However, most landscapers need additional policies, and that increases the overall costs.

-The coverage types and total cost of lawn care insurance will depend upon many variables, including the size and location of the business, the number of employees, and the type of work that the business does.
-For a better idea of how to insure your landscaping business, you can receive a quick, no obligation quote from the experts at Next Insurance.
+The policies you need and the total cost of your lawn care insurance depend on many factors, including your business size and location, and the services you offer.
+For a better idea of how to insure your landscaping business, complete a short online form to receive a quote from the experts at Hiscox in minutes.

 How Landscaping Insurance Works

 Lawn care and landscaping insurance is not a specific type of insurance policy.
 Instead, it’s a combination of business insurance policies, each of which covers a specific risk lawn care companies typically face.
 The most common policies for landscapers are general liability, commercial property, business auto, and workers’ compensation.

 Lawn care insurance is designed for businesses that maintain commercial or residential lawns or install shrubs, plants, trees, and grass.
 Policies typically cover a variety of services, including: